Jnaneshrompilli/Population-trend-analysis-ML/README.md

 ## Conclusion
-Based on the final score, Linear Regression excels, making it ideal for predicting future populatio
+Based on the final score, Linear Regression excels, making it ideal for predicting future population.